glowbom/Glowbom/Web.md

 ## Glowbom Web

 **Glowbom Web** can help you turn any website into an app.
+It allows you to embed web pages, assets, and HTML code directly in your app.

 [Get Started](https://glowbom.com/){:target="_blank" rel="noopener"}

 ### Turn any website into an app.

-This preset allows you to embed web pages, assets, and HTML code directly in your app.

 [![Here's how it works...](https://user-images.githubusercontent.com/2455891/98289741-db84bf00-1f65-11eb-968f-1ca78ee4a7d0.png)](https://glowbom.com/){:target="_blank" rel="noopener"}